toppic-suite/toplib/README.md

 Follow the method in Section 1.2 to build a spectral library using the msalign file and TSV file reported in Section 3.3.

-## Contact
+## 4. Contact
-For more information you can visit our code website or send an email to kil7@tulane.edu.
+If you have any questions, please send an email to Dr. Kun Li: kil7@tulane.edu.